ibrahimshittu/ibrahim-shittu-portfolio/content/blog/scaling-cad-education-at-fabrio.md

 Ev brought fresh energy and different perspectives.
 While I focused on the core platform architecture and backend systems, Ev was floating between the Fusion plug-in and the platform.
 We developed a rhythm - frequent sync-ups, shared documentation, and a simple rule: if you're stuck for more than 30 minutes, ask for help.

 Working with Ev taught me that even in the most intense sprints, investing time in knowledge transfer pays off.
 Those hours I spent walking Ev through the codebase and architecture decisions came back tenfold in productivity.
 We could now parallelize work, and more importantly, we had someone to sanity-check decisions when exhaustion clouded judgment.
-From that point, the team kept growing, what started as just me coding alone in those first weeks evolved into a diverse engineering team.
+From that point, the team kept growing.
+What started as just me coding alone in those first weeks evolved into a diverse engineering team.

 ## The Jay Effect

-Here's the thing about Jay, he could sell ice to penguins and that wasn't what made him great.
-Jay genuinely cared about transforming education, that passion was infectious.
+Here's the thing about Jay - he could sell ice to penguins, but that wasn't what made him great.
+Jay genuinely cared about transforming education, and that passion was infectious.
 When you have a CEO who truly believes in the mission, it makes those long nights feel worthwhile.
 The only catch?
 His enthusiasm meant our backlogs grew faster than we could code, but hey, at least we were never bored!

 "Oh, and I told them we'd have real-time collaboration in X weeks" Jay would casually mention during standup, while Ev and I exchanged smiles that roughly translated to "he said WHAT now?"